ASendellPrice/WindowedAdmixture_DaphneScandenFortis/README.md

 6. step size in bp
 7. suffix for output directory name

-An example submission looks like this:
+An example submission, where we use an equal number of pre1984 scandens and fortis to train admixture, looks like this:
 ```
 source scripts/WindowedAdmix.sh \
 chr1A Input.vcf \